Palaeography: Roman period

 Several different types of book-hand were used in the Roman period.
 Particularly handsome is a round, upright hand seen, for example, in a British Museum papyrus containing Odyssey III.
 The cross-stroke of ε is high, Μ deeply curved and Α has the form α.
 Uniformity of size is well attained, and a few strokes project, and these but slightly, above or below the line.
 Another type, well called by palaeographer Schubart the "severe" style, has a more angular appearance and not infrequently slopes to the right; though handsome, it has not the sumptuous appearance of the former.
 There are various classes of a less pretentious style, in which convenience rather than beauty was the first consideration and no pains were taken to avoid irregularities in the shape and alignment of the letters.
 Lastly may be mentioned a hand which is of great interest as being the ancestor of the type called (from its later occurrence in vellum codices of the Bible) the biblical hand.
 This, which can be traced back at least the late 2nd century, has a square, rather heavy appearance; the letters, of uniform size, stand upright, and thick and thin strokes are well distinguished.
 In the 3rd century the book-hand, like the cursive, appears to have deteriorated in regularity and stylistic accomplishment.

 In the charred rolls found at Herculaneum are specimens of Greek literary hands from outside Egypt dating to c.
 1 AD.
-A comparison with the Egyptian papyri reveals great similarity in style and shows that conclusions drawn from the henads of Egypt may, with caution, be applied to the development of writing in the Greek world generally.
+A comparison with the Egyptian papyri reveals great similarity in style and shows that conclusions drawn from the hands of Egypt may, with caution, be applied to the development of writing in the Greek world generally.